sergmiller/junction2023/README.md

 docker exec -ti $(docker ps --filter expose=8000 -q) sh -c "python manage.py create_disabled_alerts"
 ```

-3. You could check http://localhost:3000/dashboards - that all graphs works (but it is not AI assistant still)
+3. You could check http://localhost:3000/dashboards - that all graphs work and in green mode, as it is in the assistant page: http://localhost:3000/
-4. Go to backend http://localhost:8000/admin (use admin/admin) and create **alert** on the measurements in **Django admin panel**: mark it as **active**, for e.g. AAPL stocks
+4. Go to backend admin panel: http://localhost:8000/admin (use admin/admin if you started with default deploy mode) and create **alert** on the measurement model in **Django admin panel**.
+To create alert: mark model object as **active**, for e.g. AAPL stocks as in the [http://11ai.why-nft.com/](http://11ai.why-nft.com/).
+Press **save**.
-5. Go http://localhost:3000/ and check that graph is now in read mode, and you ask assistance in the chat directly: what happened?
+5. Go http://localhost:3000/ and check that the graph is now in red color mode, and you can ask our assistant in the chat directly: what happened?
+The assistant will use the indexed data of the instrument and produce the answer based on this **insight** data and your question.

 # Team
 #SkyrimTeam